 - Preheat oven to 350 degrees F.

-- Place the tomatoes in a colander in the sink in 1 layer.
-Sprinkle with salt and allow to drain for 10 minutes.
 Use a paper towel to pat-dry the tomatoes and make sure most of the excess juice is out.
 (You don't want wet (juicy) tomatoes or your pie will turn out soggy).

 Adapted from Paula Deen